 Cash: If you wish to pay cash for your pre-ordered tickets, bring it to the IM and we will collect it there.

+Please Note, Credit Cards cannot be used to pay for raffle tickets!

 As soon as your order form and money are received, your raffle tickets will be added to the 25th Anniversary FAWCO Friendship Quilt raffle drawing to be held at the IM!